retaildevcrews/helium/docs/aks/README.md

 ## Optional

-A testing application was written to stress test the application and drive the Request Units on the CosmosDB.
+A testing application was written to stress test the application and drive the Request Units on the Cosmos DB.
 You can deploy the application to AKS as a cronjob.
 The cronjobs can be deployed to your cluster via a helm chart located at `REPO_ROOT/docs/aks/cluster/charts`.

 ```bash